ibupro-fen/world_layoffs/README.md

 Data Exploratory Analysis
--- 1. Copy the table (keep raw table)
+-- 1. Copy the table (keep the raw table)
 -- 2. Industries affected by COVID
 -- 3. Total layoffs in each company, country, and industry